azsdk/azsdk-docs/05-Alerting-and-Monitoring/Alert_Monitoring_userguide.md

 The above example is just the out-of-box view created by the AzSDK OMS Solution.
 You can setup/configure various other views based on your monitoring needs.

 Below are other such sample views, which provide visibility of Azure security controls across devops stages.

-At this point, we can confirm that the ad hoc security scan we ran in Steps 4, 5 above generated data for the application security control status by looking at the view (by clicking the tile above).
+In the view below, the highlighted blade shows security health in ad hoc usage ("SDL") mode.
+These are events that are generated when a user runs AzSDK scans from their desktop after configuring OMS settings via Set-AzSDKOMSSettings (as in Steps 4, 5 above).

 ![05_Setting_OMS_Workspace_App_Specific_View_Details_1](../Images/05_Setting_OMS_Workspace_App_Specific_View_Details_1.png)

 <!-- #TODO# Rework the story for build/CICD health. -->
-If you also have CICD integration setup, you can trigger a new deployment and also start seeing the AzSDK control evaluation results from CICD in the OMS workspace (as shown below):
+If you also have CICD integration setup, the AzSDK control evaluation results from the AzSDK_SVTs CICD extension will also start getting routed to OMS.
+In the view below, the highlighted blade shows security health in build/CICD stages.

 ![05_Setting_OMS_Workspace_App_Specific_View_Details_2](../Images/05_Setting_OMS_Workspace_App_Specific_View_Details_2.png)

-Lastly, if you also setup continuous assurance (AzSDK CC runbooks), you will also see activity in the first blade as shown below:
+Lastly, if you also setup continuous assurance (via Set-AzSDKContinuousAssurance), you will also see activity in the first blade as shown below:

 ![05_Setting_OMS_Workspace_App_Specific_View_Details_3](../Images/05_Setting_OMS_Workspace_App_Specific_View_Details_3.png)